streptomyces/advancedR/README.md

 # 3. Have a look at the help for rpkm().

-# 4. Now use rpkm() to get the RPKMs and store them in
+# 4. Now use rpkmByGroup() to get the RPKMs and store them
-# wt.hfq.rpkm.
+# in wt.hfq.rpkm.

 # 5. Examine the top of wt.hfq.rpkm using head().